omega-coder/Blog-hugo/content/post/hacklab-esgi-2019-rookie-web-writeup.md

 ![super_curling_webpage](https://res.cloudinary.com/https-omega-coder-github-io/image/upload/v1554752661/super_curling.png)

-If we provide `www.google.com` as input, we get the content of google displayed to us.So I started playing with the input to see if I can cause some undefined behaviour.
+If we provide `www.google.com` as input, we get the content of google displayed to us.So I started playing with the input to see if I can get some unexpected output.

 Let's try to access `/etc/passwd`, we will use the `file` protocol to do so, we can get access to local files with curl using the file protocol.
 **`input: file:///etc/passwd`**